AidarBabanov/Steppe/README.md

 Authors: Aidar Babanov, Serik Zhilibayev, Alisher Uteshev

 This project is a copy of ["Google Maps Smarty Pins"](https://smartypins.withgoogle.com/) game.
 Idea of the project is that game will ask a question where an answer should be a place on a Kazakhstan map.
-Player should guess and choose closest place on a map.
+Player should guess and choose closest place on the map.

 Project is going to be a web application.
 Implementaion is going to be done by Java.
 Database is mySQL database.